 At left, Sonar Page menu with Depth Cursor command selected.
 At right, sonar chart with the depth cursor active.
-The line indicates the large fish is 34.64 feet deep.
+The school of fish is 31.91 feet deep.

 The cursor can be moved to any location on the screen, letting you pinpoint the depth of a target.